AlainPascalFrances/MARMITES/trunk/flopy_clone/00ReadMe.txt

-FloPy was developed by Marl Bakker and Vincent Post.
+FloPy was developed by Mark Bakker and Vincent Post.
 See http://code.google.com/p/flopy/.
-I slightly modified the module to allow the user to define a workspace (folder) where input, output and MODFLOW packages will be stored.
+I slightly modified the FloPy modules to allow the user to define a workspace (folder) where input, output and MODFLOW packages are stored.